jmlden36/Mr-Rogers-Neighborhood/README.md

 Code: inputChangeToRangeArray(4);
 Expected Output: [0, 1, 2, 3, 4]

+Describe: changeRangeArray()

-Test: "It should return "Please input a number" if the input is anything but a number"
+Test: "It should recognize the number 1 in an array"
-Code: inputChangeToRangeArray("hi");
+Code: changeRangeArray([1]);
-Expected Output: "Please input a number"
+Expected Output: true